Spicy Strawberry Mojito

 • Bar spoon

 We have this awesome 11-Piece Cocktail Shaker Set from Mixology and Craft that includes everything you need (and more!).
-Get yourself a set if you don’t already have these tools in your kitchen, and if you plan on making cocktails at home!
+Get yourself a set if you don’t already have these tools in your kitchen, and if you enjoy making cocktails at home!

 1. First, wash and prepare the strawberries, jalapenos, and mint.
-Remove and discard the tops of the strawberries, then slice them in half.
+Remove and discard the tops of the strawberries, then slice them in half if they’re on the large side.
 Slice the jalapeno into small disks (leave the seeds in if you want your cocktail to be extra spicy!).
 De-stem some of the mint leaves, while leaving a few sprigs intact for garnish.

-2. Next, add the strawberries and lime juice to a shaker and muddle until you’ve formed a nice pulp.
+2. Next, add the strawberries, rum, simple syrup, and lime juice to a shaker and muddle until the strawberries are thoroughly pulverized.

-3. Then, add the mint leaves, white rum, simple syrup, and jalapenos to the shaker, and shake well – without ice.
+3. Then, add the mint leaves and jalapenos to the shaker, and shake well – without ice.
 You want to be gentle with the fresh mint leaves so as not to bruise them, which can impart a bitter flavor.
 Shaking without ice allows you to properly agitate the ingredients before chilling the drink.

-4. Now, add ice to the shaker and shake very briefly to chill the cocktail.
+4. Now, add ice to the shaker and shake briefly to chill the cocktail.

 5. Using a Hawthorne strainer, strain into a Collins glass filled with ice cubes.
 Top with club soda, garnish with a fresh mint sprig and serve with a straw.